 - In the United States, heavy use of animal manure and commercial fertilizers in agriculture are the main contributors to dead zones.

-- In developing countries untreated wastewater from sewage and industry are the main contributors to dead zones.
+- In developing countries untreated wastewater from sewage and industry are also contributors to dead zones.

 - The Black Sea dead zone, previously the largest dead zone in the world, largely disappeared between 1991 and 2001 after fertilizers became too costly to use.